574n13y/Dev_Ops/Day19.md

 3. **Cloud Computing**: Explain the purpose of Availability Zones.
+   - Availability Zones (AZs) are isolated data center regions within a cloud provider’s infrastructure, designed to provide redundancy and fault tolerance.
+Each AZ operates independently, so if one AZ goes down due to failure or disaster, others can maintain uptime.
+   - By distributing resources across multiple AZs, cloud providers improve resilience, allowing applications to stay operational even in the event of localized failures.

 4. **DevOps**: What’s the difference between Continuous Integration and Continuous Deployment?
 5. **Tools & Technology**: Define containerization.
 How does Docker help?
 6. **Scenario**: An application runs slowly.
 What initial steps would you take to investigate?